Site icon Sancerres at Sunset

 From there, performers go onto the stage and into “the Circle“, another link to history that nurtures country music’s spirit of community.

-The Circle is a piece of wood six feet in diameter cut from the stage of the Ryman Auditorium, the Grand Ole Opry’s long-time former home, meaning that the hopefuls of today stand on the same timeworn spot as the legends of the past, like Johnny and June.
+The Circle is a piece of wood, six feet in diameter.
+It was cut from the stage of the Ryman Auditorium, the Grand Ole Opry’s long-time former home.
+So the hopefuls of today stand and sing on the same timeworn spot as the legends of the past, like Johnny and June.

 Gaylord Opryland Resort